roman-milk/roman-milk.github.io/rob-and-the-kiss-of-death.md

  "No baby, you got it right.
 Come on in."

  She closed the door behind me and said "Rob" in a husky voice.
 I turned to face her and she let the robe slip off her shoulders and fall to the floor.
 She stood there in thigh highs and heels and nothing else.
-Report_Story #3